Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Objective Performance Evaluation </summary>
+  Objective performance evaluation is crucial in fields like laparoscopic surgery, where traditional subjective assessments may not adequately capture skill levels or identify areas for improvement.
+Utilizing technologies like electroencephalography (EEG) and eye-tracking, combined with artificial intelligence (AI), offers a more objective and precise measure of performance.
+This approach not only enhances the training and assessment of skills by providing quantifiable feedback but also ensures consistency in evaluations across different levels of expertise.
+The integration of EEG and AI in performance evaluation holds promise for various applications, from medical training to other domains requiring fine motor skills and decision-making, fostering a data-driven approach to skill enhancement and competency verification.

   **Useful Resources:**
   <li><a href="https://physionet.org/content/eeg-eye-gaze-for-fls-tasks/1.0.0/EYE_FLS/">Integration of Electroencephalogram and Eye-Gaze Datasets for Performance Evaluation in Fundamentals of Laparoscopic Surgery (FLS) Tasks</a></li>